 Clicky

-A jet ski weighs between 375 and 1,089 pounds.
-The average jet ski weight is 732 pounds.
+A jet ski typically weighs between 375 and 1,089 pounds, depending on the model.

-The lightest standup jet ski is the Yamaha SuperJet at 375 pounds.
-The lightest sit-down jet ski is the Sea-Doo Spark 2up at 410 pounds.
+The lightest standup waverunner is the Yamaha SuperJet at 375 pounds.
+The lightest sit-down watercraft is the Sea-Doo Spark 2up at 410 pounds.
 The heaviest jet ski is the Kawasaki ULTRA 310LX at 1,089 Pounds.

-The advertised weight of a jet ski doesn’t always include fuel, gear, and other items that go along with a fully ready PWC.
-You also need to keep in mind the weight of the trailer if you’re pulling them with your truck.
+The advertised weights of a jet ski doesn’t always include fuel, gear, and other items that go along with a fully ready PWC.
+You also need to keep in mind the weight of the jet ski trailer if you’re pulling them with your truck!

 YamahaSUPERJET375